 Students who successfully complete this course will be able to:

-- Formulate historical elements that explain value and significance of cultural beliefs and practices.
+- Discover historical elements that explain value and significance of cultural beliefs and practices.

-- Increase knowledge and awareness of various cultural and ethnic groups.
+- Discover and develop awareness of various cultural and ethnic groups.

 - Reexamine personal prejudices so in order to relate diverse cultural groups.

-- Recognize various cultural beliefs and practices in order to respect various differences.
+- Examine various cultural beliefs and practices in order to respect various differences.

-- Define and describe various legal implications of violating ethnic and cultural differences and uniqueness.
+- Interpret various legal implications of violating ethnic and cultural differences and uniqueness.

 General Education Outcomes (GEOs)